-Between churning out memoirs, befriending every “it” celeb there ever was, and running her own lifestyle brand, keeping tabs on Ellen DeGeneres is nearly impossible.
-And while you can never be quite sure what the A-list TV host is going to do next (Open a restaurant?
-Kickstart a singing career?
-Become pals with Snoop Dogg, Martha Stewart–style?) one thing is guaranteed: Ellen always has something design-related up her sleeve.
+Between churning out memoirs, befriending every It celebrity there ever was, and running her own lifestyle brand, Ellen DeGeneres is nearly impossible to keep up with.
+While you can never be quite sure what the A-list TV host is going to do next (Open a restaurant?
+Kick-start a singing career?
+Become pals with Snoop Dogg, Martha Stewart–style?), one thing is guaranteed: Ellen always has something design-related up her sleeve.
 By now, it’s no secret that the beloved comedian has taken on a second career as a house flipper.
 According to Vogue, in the past 25 years alone, DeGeneres has bought and renovated over 15 homes.
 You do the math.

-Once home to actress Marjorie Lord, the single-story house (built and designed by acclaimed architect-to-the-stars, John Elgin Woolf, in 1962) boasts dramatic details one can only find in a true Hollywood Regency–style home.
-Spanning 5,100 square feet and situated on a discreet cul-de-sac, the five-bedroom home is the quintessence of indoor/outdoor SoCal living.
+Once home to actress Marjorie Lord, the single-story house (built and designed by acclaimed “architect to the stars” John Elgin Woolf in 1962) boasts dramatic details one can only find in a true Hollywood Regency–style home.
+Spanning 5,100 square feet and situated on a discreet cul-de-sac, the five-bedroom home is the quintessence of SoCal living.

-Each of the home’s four guest rooms offer direct access to the enclosed patio and garden and easily rival any luxe hotel bedroom.
-Though we have to admit, the master suite puts the other dwellings to shame.
-Decked out with a generous walk-in dressing room, spa-like bathroom, floor-to-ceiling glass sliders, and private walled courtyard, the master bedroom is a serene retreat in and of itself.
+Each of the home’s four guest rooms offers direct access to the enclosed patio and garden and easily rival any luxe hotel bedroom.
+Though we have to admit that the master suite puts the other dwellings to shame.
+Decked out with a generous walk-in dressing room, a spa-like bathroom, floor-to-ceiling glass sliding doors, and a private walled courtyard, the master bedroom is a serene retreat in and of itself.

-If there’s one thing we’ve learned from DeGeneres’s house flipping adventures, it’s that the the star doesn’t appear to have a preference when it comes to architectural style.
-Since her very first foray into homeownership at age 30, the comedienne’s projects have spanned the design spectrum from mid-century modern to contemporary to traditional.
-That said, each of the homes she’s ever owned have something in common: a shared emphasis on natural light and indoor/outdoor zen.
+If there’s one thing we’ve learned from DeGeneres’s house-flipping adventures, it’s that the star doesn’t appear to have a preference when it comes to architectural style.
+Since her very first foray into homeownership at age 30, the comedian’s projects have spanned the design spectrum from mid-century modern to contemporary to traditional.
+That said, each of the homes she’s ever owned has something in common: a shared emphasis on natural light and indoor/outdoor zen.

 Tour more celebrity homes: